BKTidswell/Landro17/README.md

       * Then right click on the page and select "Save As" and save it as a python script
       * Click on runLandro2.ino in the github, then click on the raw button, so the page just shows the code
       * Then right click on the page and select "Save As", remove the ".txt" ending, and save it as "All Files"
+   * Open up terminal on your Mac by going to the little magnifiying glass in the upper right corner and typing "terminal", then selecting the application that comes up.
-   * Open up terminal on your Mac and type "python", it should show that you have version 2.7 or above
+   * In ther terminal type "python" and then press enter to run that line, it should show that you have version 2.7 or above, saying something like "Python 2.7.10".
+Then type and run "quit()" to get out of the python area of code.
      * If you do not refer to the bottom for a guide to installing python 2.7
    * EvoDevoFull requires a python package that is not included with the default python package
      * This package  is called "numpy", and to get it you will need to get a program called "pip" that lets you download python packages
      * Numpy is used to store genomic information in a form that is easier for EvoDevoFull to read and store between generations
      * First you need to download pip:
-        * To do this open up terminal and type "easy_install pip"
+        * To do this open up terminal and type "easy_install pip" then press enter to run this code.
+You should see some text like "All directories installed correctly"
-            * If this does not work try "sudo easy_install pip" and then type your password to complete the installation
+            * If this does not work try "sudo easy_install pip" instead and then type your password when prompted to complete the installation
      * Next you need to install numpy:
-        * To do this open up terminal and type "pip install numpy"
+        * To do this open up terminal and type "pip install numpy" then press enter to run this code.
-            * If this does not work try "sudo pip install numpy" and then type your password to complete the installation
+            * If this does not work try "sudo pip install numpy" instead and then type your password when prompted to complete the installation
-        * To test that this worked type "python" into a terminal window and then type "import numpy", if there are no errors then the installation worked
+        * To test that this worked type and run "python" in the terminal window and then type and run "import numpy", if there are no errors then the installation worked.
+Now type and run "quit()" to get back to basic terminal, and out of python.
   * Now create a folder on your Desktop called "Landro2017" and place EvoDevoFull.py in that folder
     * The folder does not have to be named that exactly, but whatever you call it you must remember, as you will need to type the name to run EvoDevoFull

 * What the Code Does:
-  * EvoDevoFull does basically what it says, it runs the evolutionary development for the entire population.
+  * EvoDevoFull runs the evolutionary development for the entire population and for all generations, placing the information you need in a set of labeled folders.

-  * For the first generation it creates a file system labeled "Generation1"
+  * When run the first time EvoDevoFull creates a file system labeled "Generation1"
       * This folder has three folders in it labeled "Data", "Genomes", and "Params":
            * The "Params" folder contains all the params.h files for each neural network and are labeled by ID.
 The params.h files contain a string labled ID so that the datalog produced by that robot will be named by that network's ID
            * The "Genomes" folder contains a numpy array file so that the program can easily read and retrive the genome between generations.
 It also contains the human readable collection of all genomes, and a collection of ID'd genomes with a verbal output that dictates which nodes connect to what for the network